hu19891110/ithemes-exchange/readme.txt

 * Fixed Dashboard menu Product Categories and Product Tags entries so that the Exchange menu expands when on those pages.
 * Fixed Upload link position on the Download Source on the Add/Edit Product Screen.
 * Fixed bug where super widget error/notice messages were inheriting styles not intended for them
-* Fixed bug where advanced section item’s inner height was not getting set correctly.
+* Fixed bug where advanced section item's inner height was not getting set correctly.
 * Fixed a bug with the checkboxes on the add/edit product screen.
 * Fixed function name typo: changed it_exchange_basic_coupons_remove_submeu_links to it_exchange_basic_coupons_remove_submenu_links.
 * Added some styles to the empty cart state.